Koha-Community/kohadocs/source/circulation.rst

 scanning items.
 This will effectively roll back the returned date to the last date the library was open.

--  This requires that you have your closings added to the :ref:`Holidays & calendar tool <calendar-label>`
+-  This requires that you have your closings added to the :ref:`calendar tool <calendar-label>`

 You can also choose to forgive all overdue charges for items you are checking in by checking the 'Forgive overdue charges' box before